signalwire/signalwire-solutions/code/node_relay_captcha/README.md

 # Lenny Spam Call Filter with Relay and Node.js

+Robocalling and spam calls have been increasing in number over the last year.
+Only in the US, there were 165.1 million robocalls placed in 2020, an average of 14.1 per person, including children and people who do not have a phone!

+SignalWire can help with its Relay technology, which allows us to easily create a robocall protection service.

+## The application

 This application implements a call forwarding service with a voice CAPTCHA to determine if the caller is a human.
 If they are, it forwards the call to your phone number or the one you configured as the destination.

 A [CAPTCHA](https://en.wikipedia.org/wiki/CAPTCHA) is an automated mechanism used to determine if the user of a service is a human or a machine.
 You have certainly interacted with visual ones such as "pick all of the pictures with a boat in it" on websites.
 In this application, we ask the caller for the result of the sum of two random numbers.